dvesic/perfect-python-4-windows/README.md

 All below assumes that you *opened MiniConda CMD or PowerShell prompt* and working from there.

+### Utility scripts

+While technically scripts in /bin folder are not part of MiniConda, those scripts are quite usefull in daily work.

+Here is quick explanation of each:

+#### bin\freeze.cmd

+For existing MiniCoda environment, **activated**, you can use `bin\freeze.cmd` to freeze current environment, both MiniConda (it will store info into *environment.yml*) and python/pip (it will store info into *requirements.txt*).

+That stored information can be used to recreate environment on other machine.

+#### bin\create.cmd

+Reverse from freeze - `bin\create.cmd` - in MiniConda **non-activated** prompt will both recreate MiniConda environment with all python packages installed.

+#### bin\auto_cd_folder.cmd

+Once you create new MiniConda environment and **activate** it, execute this script.
+This will create appropriate *set_working_directory.bat* in conda *envs\name_of_env\etc\conda\activate.d* folder.

+In practical terms, going forward, each subsequent activation of environment will also move you to appropriate folder as well

 ### Creating new python environment
 In order to create environment, you need _env_name_ and python _version_: